testifysec/action-wrapper/README.md

 # TestifySec Action Wrapper

-A GitHub Action that downloads and executes another GitHub Action dynamically.
+A GitHub Action that downloads and executes another GitHub Action dynamically with optional strace instrumentation.

 ## Usage